Improving Communication in Your Marriage

 Verbal communication is using words or sounds to express yourself.
 So talking, yelling, grunting, sighing are all forms of verbal communication.
-Non-verbal communication refers to gestures, facial expressions, tone of voice, eye contact, body language and posture that you use to express yourself.
-Verbal and non-verbal communication can happen independent of each other, but in most instances they are happening together.
+Non-verbal communication refers to gestures, facial expressions, tone of voice, eye contact, body language, and posture that you use to express yourself.
+Verbal and non-verbal communication can happen independently of each other, but in most instances, they are happening together.
 It is easy to say that we heard what someone said, but did we really HEAR it?
 Did we listen?
-Did we interpret their body language, or eye contact in conjunction with what they said to get a full understanding of what they meant?
+Did we interpret their body language or eye contact in conjunction with what they said to get a full understanding of what they meant?

 Motivation refers to the intention of the communicator.
 What do they really mean by what they're saying?
 Let's imagine I say to my husband "did you take out the garbage?"
 There could be many motivations behind this statement.
 Am I trying to really say "I know that you're lazy and that you didn't take out the garbage"; or am I saying "I do everything around the house"; maybe I'm saying "I'm going to take out the garbage (meaning my piece of crap husband) if you don't shape up" or am I simply checking to see if he took out the garbage - nothing more.
 How about an example from the other side.
 What are you hearing when your spouse asks you "how was lunch today?"; are you hearing "I know you're stepping out on me, were you out to lunch with your new lover?"; or maybe "I know that when you go to lunch with the girls that you always spend too much money, and we're on a budget".
 What if you hear "I can't believe you went out for pizza today; you're so fat, you should have had a salad".
 But what if all they're really saying is "tell me about lunch today - I hope it was great".

-The key here is understanding the motivation behind what is being said, and that can often be understood in things like tone, body language or gestures.
-Motivation can be driven by things like anger, annoyance, jealousy, insecurity or sincerity.
+The key here is understanding the motivation behind what is being said, and that can often be understood in things like tone, body language, or gestures.
+Motivation can be driven by things like anger, annoyance, jealousy, insecurity, or sincerity.
 As the listener, you have to become a bit of an interpreter, but don't just assume that you understand their motivation.
-You also need to know yourself and understand what you might be angry, annoyed, jealous or insecure about.
-Your own hang-ups will effect how you hear your spouse.
-If you are feeling insecure about something, let's say your weight, and your spouse asks you how was lunch today?, you're more apt to interpret that question as them poking at your weight.
+You also need to know yourself and understand what you might be angry, annoyed, jealous, or insecure about.
+Your own hang-ups will affect how you hear your spouse.
+If you are feeling insecure about something, let's say your weight, and your spouse asks you how was lunch today? you're more apt to interpret that question as them poking at your weight.
 If you know that your spouse is insecure and they ask you "how was lunch today", you probably think that they're asking you because they think you were cheating on them.
 But we are not always good interpreters.
 If you're unsure of their motivation, ask them.
 Just do it in a non-accusatory way.
-That leads us into the next topic - skills.
+That leads us to the next topic - skills.

 Communication skills refer to the ability or capacity to realize communicative goals during the course of an interaction.
-This requires an ability to use various interpretive and symbolic resources to achieve certain outcomes.
+This requires the ability to use various interpretive and symbolic resources to achieve certain outcomes.

 Plan your communication.
 If you need to have a difficult conversation with your spouse, try to plan this when you both have time for the conversation.
 It's probably not a good idea to have a difficult conversation when you have guests over, or if you are visiting friends or family.
-If you have kids, it's probably best that these kinds of conversations happen when the kids aren't around, or have gone to bed.
-If it is a particularly touchy issue, take some time to gather your thoughts before hand and, like I mentioned above, know your audience.
+If you have kids, it's probably best that these kinds of conversations happen when the kids aren't around or have gone to bed.
+If it is a particularly touchy issue, take some time to gather your thoughts beforehand and, as I mentioned above, know your audience.